captainGeech42/synapse-triage/README.md

 _Warning: `sample.zip` is extracted in memory and contains a live malware sample used for testing this functionality._

 You must have a Tria.ge public cloud API key to run the tests.
-You can put the key in `$SYNAPSE_TRIAGE_APIKEY` for the test suite, or pass it to stdin when prompted.
+Please put the key in `$SYNAPSE_TRIAGE_APIKEY` when running the tests:

 ```
 $ SYNAPSE_TRIAGE_APIKEY=asdf python -m pytest test_synapse_triage.py